Inferring Epidemics from Multiple Dependent Data via Pseudo-Marginal Methods: Multiple data on epidemics

 for $ t=0,1, 2, \dots T $.

 Ignoring the dependence between the two data streams, the joint likelihood is

-where each factor is the Poisson density of Equation \ref{eq14}.
+where each factor is the Poisson density of Equation \eqref{eq14}.

-The independence assumption would substantially simplify inference since, with a likelihood available in closed form, there would be no need of a simulation-based estimation of the likelihood and, indeed, of pseudo-marginal methods.
-The aim of Section \ref{sec4} is to assess if this approximation induces any error in terms of bias or uncertainty quantification.
+The independence assumption allows more rapid inference, with a likelihood available in closed form; in of Section \ref{sec4} we assess if this approximation induces errors in terms of bias or uncertainty quantification.